lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

 ## Python Virtual Environment

-As python is the most popular data science language, most data science projects are writting in python nowadays.
+As python is the most popular data science language, most data science projects are written in python nowadays.
 It is a better practice to create a virtual environment for each new python project.

 ### The Pain of Python Open Sources